 But there are certain things you need to take into consideration.
 As the dog’s sense of smell is much better than a human’s, you need to use less oil in the diffuser than you would for yourself.
 Also, make sure that the room is well-aerated, and don’t leave a diffuser on for more than ten minutes at a time.

 Another possible benefit of lavender oil for dogs is using it to treat bites and skin irritation as well as repel insects.
+Applying diluted lavender oil on a dog’s skin can soothe irritation, reduce inflammation, and promote overall skin health.
+Always ensure the oil is properly diluted to avoid any adverse reactions.

 To make sure that the mixture is safe, never use more than 2 drops of lavender oil per 30 ml of carrier oil.
 And observe your dog to prevent it from licking it off.

 Although, if used properly, it is considered quite safe to use lavender oil to help with certain issues, remember that your dog might have an allergy to the lavender plant or an individual intolerance.
+Lavender safe for dogs depends on responsible use, as improper application can lead to health issues.

 Always consult your vet prior to starting any treatment.